-Hearing loss most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax in older children.
+Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.

 If children do not respond to sounds, have difficulty talking, or are slow starting to talk, their hearing may be impaired.

 A handheld device or a test that measures the brain’s responses to sounds is used to test hearing in newborns, and various techniques are used for older children.

 Untreated hearing impairment can impede a child's verbal, social, and emotional development.

 If possible, the cause is treated, but hearing aids may be needed.

 If hearing aids are not effective, a cochlear implant can sometimes be helpful.

 Hearing impairment is relatively common among children.
 About 1.9% of children have trouble hearing, and permanent hearing loss is found in more than 1 out of every 1,000 children screened for hearing loss, whether or not they have symptoms.